Friday, 3 January 2020

 On the subject of cojones, balls, testicles or whatever as an analogy for courage and making decisions.
 Every winter a plethora of outdoor centres, guides and instructors take to the Scottish hills with "clients", "students" or whatever educational label can be attached to define a teacher/pupil relationship in the mountains.

-In times of avalanche risk which in winter there often is - such as "considerable" then with local knowledge and attention to the SAIS forecast then some safe venues for climbing or general mountaineering can be arrived at.
-The average weekender isn't daft and watches where these led groups go and gets a free ride on someone else's knowledge and decision making process's, which by and large is better than theirs (you would hope) as they have (an assumed) qualification and experience.
+In times of avalanche risk which is frequantly at "considerable" then with local knowledge and attention to the SAIS forecast then some safe venues for climbing or general mountaineering can be arrived at.
+The average weekender isn't daft and watches where these professionaly led groups go, and get a free ride on someone else's knowledge and decision making process's, which by and large is better than theirs (you would hope) as they have qualification and experience.
+However they will not have gone through the processing of information a professional has.

 There is a commercial imperative to give a paying "client" value for money among the organised groups with clients.
 That clients are safer under instruction is I think true.
 But when macro decisions of route choice become micro decisions on the ground in high risk conditions the lay hill going public are not perceptive enough (IMHO) to see the minute adjustments in route choice made by a guide or instructor, nor the process by which decisions are made dynamically as the journey unfolds.
 All it takes is a shortcut across a gully apron to where a guide might be roping up and they the followers might enter the white room.